hstecher/gemini-rtd-feasibility/other/other-index.rst

-PDF Tests
+Other Tests
 =========================================

 .. toctree::
-   :caption:  PDF Resources
+   :caption:  Other Resources

-   ade